bradhowes/keystrokecountdown/src/articles/swiftCollection/index.md

 [Swift](http://swift.org) is a great programming language.
 I've been working in Swift off and on for the past year or so, but with the release of v3.0 of the language, I've been spending a lot more time with it.
 I'm currently rewriting in Swift some of my older Objective-C iOS apps.
-Some of the code has not been touched since iOS 4/5 timeframe, which makes for some interesting reading.
+Some of the code has not been touched since iOS 4/5 time-frame, which makes for some interesting reading.

 In one of my projects, I have an array of samples taken over time, and the items in the array are ordered by an increasing timestamp value.
 Naturally, these samples are just appended to a Swift